mostafa201272/Django-REST-Vue-CLI/README.md

 This Repo Contain a Django web application with Vue CLI

-# Steps to Create Django application with Vue CLI

-In this section we will create django project with django environment and create vue cli application with vue environment.

-> ## [ 1 ] Django Project Setup
->
+# Quick Start

+Follow the following steps to start this application

-> > ### 1.1.
-Create Django Environment
+# Create Django Environment

 | ID  | Step                                                       | Instruction                                                  |
 | --- | ---------------------------------------------------------- | ------------------------------------------------------------ |